AhsanHafeez2525/AhsanHafeez2525/README.md

 # About Me
 - 🔭 I’m currently working on my MERN STACK Projects both Web and App.
 - 🌱 I’m currently learning Web 3.o and BlockChain
-- 👯 I’m looking to work in a MERN STACK based and BlockChain Based Companies.
+- 👯 I’m looking to work in a MERN STACK based Companies.
 - 💬 Ask me about MERN STACK or any tech-related stuff.
 - 📫 How to reach me: Check social links below.
 - ⚡ Fun fact: I am funny sometimes.